 We know it's hard to choose what cities to visit in Europe, but if Budapest, Hungary isn't on your list — it should be!
-Especially if you want to travel on a budget.
+Especially if you are trying to budget for a trip here, these free things to do will come in handy.

 If you're planning on traveling Europe or even want to spend a semester volunteering in Europe, you'll have to make sure you make it to Budapest.
-This city is already a favorite vacation spot for our ILP volunteers for a lot of reasons ... but one reason is because there are so many free things to do here.
+This city is already a favorite vacation spot for a lot of reasons ... but one reason is because there are so many free things to do here.

 Free Things To Do In Budapest, Hungary